 The Limited Base Station (LBS) is only compatible with a sub-set of all the BAS and is intended for competent authorities that require some AIS functionality without being able to manage the VDL.
 They are typically deployed by port authorities, ferry terminals or other such types of localised organizations.

-The AIS Simplex Repeater Station is a store and forward repeater for AIS VDL messages aimed at increasing AIS coverage of a competent authority without requiring a complete AIS base station installation.
+The AIS Repeater Station is a store and forward repeater for AIS VDL messages aimed at increasing AIS coverage of a competent authority without requiring a complete AIS base station installation.
 It can also be used to autonomously retransmit AIS VDL messages to improve AIS station to AIS station communications.

-Considerations about choosing to install an AIS simplex repeater station instead of an AIS base station will be addressed in a future Appendix 3.
+Considerations about choosing to install an AIS repeater station instead of an AIS base station are addressed in Appendix 3.

 Technical details for the AIS Fixed Stations are described in the appropriate IEC Standards (see references).